wikimedia/restbase/doc/Architecture.md

 - might need some kind of key per handler x bucket
     - although same would be true for other services

+## Making Storoid a backend of RestFace
+### Advantages
+- Those mentioned for Going through RestFace
+- Lower latency on fast / common read path by avoiding a network hop

+### Disadvantages
+- Potential for higher store read latency if expensive operations are performed in main workers
+    - but also true if all store requests are routed through restface
+    - address this with separate threads / servers for expensive ops

+### Challenges
+- want a clearly defined interface between front-end & back-end code, so that we could separate the two later
+- Solution: Make storoid handler a restface backend handler using a HTTP request interface.
+The narrow HTTP interface makes it easy to run Storoid as a separate service later.

 Use cases
 =========